 Essential advice for a first time contractor

 You've swapped the 9-5 for a career in contracting and are excited about starting your first assignment.
 You've been hired for the job because you have the specific skills the organisation needs for a short-term project.
-However, the transition to contractor can sometimes be difficult and success often depends on more than just the strength of your technical skills.
+However, the transition to becoming a contractor can sometimes be difficult and success often depends on more than just the strength of your technical skills.

 Understanding the difference between contract work and full-time employment is important (as outlined in last month's blog).
 Here we share four proven ways to make your first contracting assignment a success and ensure the experience doesn’t leave you questioning your ability to do a good job and missing the familiarity and security of your old job.

 Four ways to ensure you are successful in your contract role in the competitive and fast-paced IDT* landscape